Click Here for a 3D design consultation with our interior designers!

 They say coffee-table books are out, but really that just means coffee-table books will make a comeback soon.
 Ensure you don’t have exceptionally large unwieldy ones that can’t be picked up without strength training.
 These books can be arranged in strategic spots, and within the space provided by a coffee table, or even on a side table or on the floor.
 Another way to add books is by creating a side table with a stack of books, either next to the armchair or the sofa.
 It is always a good idea to maintain a commonality of themes as far as the subject of the books is concerned.
 A picture-heavy book is a good idea for guests to just pick up and browse through.

 If you prefer a minimalist colour scheme, just one leather item like an armchair or a single-seater sofa can add warmth to the space.

 Potted plants and vases with flower bunches help bring in a touch of homeliness while adding freshness.

 Photo frames with images of your favourite memories, whether they be black and white or colour, instantly adds a personal touch to any space.

 Mix up your old pieces with new contemporary furnishings to create a sense of familiarity.

-Surround yourself with things you love to look at, add collectibles from your travels, pieces that are inherited, curios that have a story to tell and friends and family to share the love with.
-If you’ve collections of Polaroids, create a scheme out of them on the coffee-table or side-table, because they tell stories about you to your visitors and become interesting points of conversation and reminders for the family of time passing.
+Surround yourself with things you love to look at—add collectibles from your travels, pieces that are inherited, curios that have a story to tell and friends and family to share the love with.
+If you have collections of Polaroids, create a scheme out of them on the coffee table or side table, because they tell stories about you to your visitors and become interesting points of conversation and reminders for the family of time passing.
 What could be better than that?